rage/programming-23/data/part-3/2-working-with-strings.md

 </in-browser-programming-exercise>

-As strings are strings of characters, any single character in a string can also be retrieved.
+As strings are essentially sequences of characters, any single character in a string can also be retrieved.
 The operator `[]` finds the character with the _index_ specified within the brackets.

 The index refers to a position in the string, counting up from zero.
 The first character in the string has index 0, the second character has index 1, and so forth.